aaronbloomfield/ics/hws/hw-crypto-currency.md

 2. Generate wallets (`generate`): this will create a public/private key set.
 It will output it (but how?)
 3. Get wallet tag (`address`): this will print out the tag the public key for a given wallet, which is likely the hash of the public key.
 Note that it *only* prints out that tag (no other output).
    When the other commands talk about naming a wallet, this is what it actually means.
+You are welcome to use the first 16 bytes of the hash of the public key for this assignemnt; you don't need to use the entire hash.
 4. Fund wallets (`fund`): this allows us to add as much money as we want to the wallet.
 While this is obviously not practical in the real world, it will allow us to test your program.
 Create a